- General Information

 - Schemas.
 At this stage you have to use the default schema 'dbo'.

-and also the Record Primary Key as a Secondary then the Duplicates disappear
+Record Primary Key as a Secondary then the Duplicates disappear and

 Also ensure that your primary key fields are added as hotfields (and